 The radical impact of new media

 New media, and new technology in general, have had three major effects on civic participation.
 First, they have enabled rapid mobilization for direct action or for making one’s voice heard.
 Second, they have removed the hierarchy of knowledge dissemination; news is no longer filtered through the press oligarchies but is both accessible to, and disseminated by, ordinary citizens, and anyone with Internet links can in principle access every piece of knowledge in the entire history of the world.
 Third, they have generated hitherto impossible communities, removing social, geographical and (to an extent) linguistic boundaries.
-As Janet Kwok, our Program’s first graduate, notes, “the internet …implies different boundaries because of the interaction among people who might not ever encounter each other in person for a variety of reasons, and as a result, surprising types of engagement and participation are possible”.
+As Janet Kwok, our Program’s first graduate, notes, “The internet implies different boundaries because of the interaction among people who might not ever encounter each other in person for a variety of reasons, and as a result, surprising types of engagement and participation are possible."

 The reality and origins of civic skills

-Each of these can further either goal of civic education; the crucial question is the degree to which critical thinking is applied to the principles behind the system, and how they are reflected in policy and practice.
+These skills can further either goal of civic education; the crucial question is the degree to which critical thinking is applied to the principles behind the system, and how they are reflected in policy and practice.
 James Noonan suggests that “the capacity of citizens to make informed determinations about the role and responsibilities of citizenship is the most essential civic competency.”

-Bonnie Mackintosh is working with early childhood and the nature and quality of teacher-child interactions: the relationship between social-emotional development such as self-regulation, and academic achievement.
-“Positive, nurturing teacher-child relationships can also help to promote critical thinking skills and collaborative learning environments, fostering a pattern of lifelong learning and questioning that is an important aspect of being an informed and involved citizen”.
+Bonnie Mackintosh has been working with early childhood and the nature and quality of teacher-child interactions: the relationship between social-emotional development such as self-regulation, and academic achievement.
+“Positive, nurturing teacher-child relationships can also help to promote critical thinking skills and collaborative learning environments, fostering a pattern of lifelong learning and questioning that is an important aspect of being an informed and involved citizen."
 In “safe, enriching” climates children learn that their ideas are both valued and make a unique contribution to the classroom and surrounding community.
 Kathleen Lynch’s research “focuses on helping children to learn critical skills and knowledge that in turn support civic learning and participation,” including “how out-of-school contexts contribute to both their academic and their social-emotional development.”
 She is also exploring how “children’s experiences in their mathematics and science classrooms play an important role in shaping their future public identities and orientations toward scientific and quantitative problems” an area of increasing interest to researchers.